kawaharas/CLCL/README.md

 ## Building the Library

 1) Open CLCL.sln.
-2) Set include path and library path of Oculus SDK.
+2) Set include path and library path to Oculus SDK.
 3) Build library.

 ## Using the Library